 Is Issuing Bank Account Number Safe at All?

 When issues such as this arise, the next step is to ask questions and create problem-solving answers.
-This is exactly the first bothering question to amend in cases of what happens if someone has your account number.
+This is precisely the first bothering question to amend what happens if someone has your account number.

 To the question, issuing your bank account number to just anyone isn’t ‘wholly’ safe.
 The worst scenario is when you attach other vital or near-vital details of your bank account.
 For example: